-National Institute for Health Research, Health Services and Delivery Research stream (NIHR HS&DR) published report Vertical integration of GP practices with acute hospitals in England and Wales: rapid evaluation Dr Manbinder Sidhu, Jack Pollard, Jon Sussex 1 December 2020
+National Institute for Health Research, Health Services and Delivery Research stream (NIHR HSDR) published report in Journals Library Vertical integration of GP practices with acute hospitals in England and Wales: rapid evaluation Dr Manbinder Sidhu, Jack Pollard, Jon Sussex; first published December 2020

-National Institute for Health Research, Health Services and Delivery Research stream (NIHR HS&DR) published report Early evidence of the development of primary care networks in England Professor Judith Smith, Sarah Parkinson, Dr Manni Sidhu
+National Institute for Health Research, Health Services and Delivery Research stream (NIHR HSDR) published report in Journals Library Early evidence of the development of primary care networks in England Professor Judith Smith, Sarah Parkinson, Dr Manni Sidhu; first published November 2020

 Professor Judith Smith.
 Primary care networks in the English NHS: (another) triumph of hope over experience.
 HSR UK 2020 Conference.

 Dr Manbinder Sidhu.
 Acute hospitals managing general practice services in the UK: why, how and what are the consequences for primary care delivery?
 HSR UK 2020 Conference.

 Dr Holly Walton.
 Rapid prioritisation of adult social care innovations for evaluation: Reflections and considerations.
 HSR UK 2020 Conference.

 Amelia Harshfield, Natasha Elmore, Jon Sussex.
 The evaluation of large-scale collaborations between primary care general practices.
 PROSPERO 2018 CRD42018110790

 The HSR UK Conference in July 2022 featured recorded presentations from three BRACE evaluations:

 - Introducing new and emerging technology for adult social care: The example of remote sensors with artificial intelligence (AI) technology